 In view of the ambitious nature of this kind of research the Volkswagen Foundation is able to provide long-term funding for up to five years.
 Up to 10 projects are envisaged for funding per call, each in an amount of a maximum of 1.5 million euros.

 Further details on the conditions and the application procedure can be found under Information for Applicants (pdf).
 Proposals must be submitted electronically in English via the electronic application system.
-Next application deadline is in autumn 2018 (exact date will be given soon).

 The funding initiative "Life? – A Fresh Scientific Approach to the Basic Principles of Life" was launched in 2015.
 The first call resulted in the funding of 13 projects.